 Essay Competition Information for Teachers and Parents

-World Vision Ireland’s Climate Change essay competition 2020 is opened until the 31st March for children between the ages of 8 and 18.
+World Vision Ireland’s Climate Change essay competition 2020, for children between the ages of 8 and 18.

 The essay entries should be sent, with the €2 application fee (€2 per essay entry) to: